jvpeluso/Salary-prediction-project/readme.md

 ## Feature distribution.

-* Numerical features (*yearsExperience* and *milesFromMetropolis*) are evenly distributed within their respective ranges, the salary feature has a normal distribution, slightly left squewed.
+* Numerical features (*yearsExperience* and *milesFromMetropolis*) are evenly distributed within their respective ranges, the salary feature has a normal distribution, slightly left-skewed.

 ![](https://i.imgur.com/QtV0Lxs.png)